apache/activemq-artemis/docs/user-manual/en/web-server.md

 - `clientAuth` Whether or not clients should present an SSL certificate when they connect.
 Only applicable when using `https`.
-- `passwordCodec` The custom coded to use for unmasking the `keystorePassword` and `truststorePassword`.
+- `passwordCodec` The custom coded to use for unmasking the `keystorePassword` and `trustStorePassword`.
-- `keystorePath` The location on disk of the keystore.
+- `keyStorePath` The location on disk of the keystore.
 Only applicable when using `https`.
-- `keystorePassword` The password to the keystore.
+- `keyStorePassword` The password to the keystore.
 Only applicable when using `https`.
 Can be masked using `ENC()` syntax or by defining `passwordCodec`.
   See more in the [password masking](masking-passwords.md) chapter.
-- `truststorePath` The location on disk fo the truststore.
+- `trustStorePath` The location on disk for the truststore.
 Only applicable when using `https`.
-- `truststorePassword` The password to the truststore.
+- `trustStorePassword` The password to the truststore.
 Only applicable when using `https`.
 Can be masked using `ENC()` syntax or by defining `passwordCodec`.
 See more in the [password masking](masking-passwords.md) chapter.